al-ce/karaml/docs/config_guide.md

 a | g: [g+i+t+space, g+i+t+space+c+o+m+m+i+t+space+-+m+space+"+"+left]
 ```

-But you can also use the `string()` function to make it look cleaner (more on
+But you can also use the `string()` template to make it look cleaner (more on
-these 'special-event pseudo-functions' later):
+these templates later)

 ```yaml
 a | g: [string(git ), string(git commit -m "") + left]